Vincenzo De Luca: Mayor of Salerno

 During the 2006 Italian local elections, De Luca was re-elected as mayor of Salerno for a third term after a run-off election, gaining 56.9% of the vote.
 He ran as the candidate of the centre-left list Progressives for Salerno, in opposition to Alfonso Andria, the member of the European Parliament supported by The Daisy, and some members of the Democrats of the Left, which were against De Luca's candidacy due to his strong dissent towards the party regional president Antonio Bassolino.
 In the 2008 Italian general election, he was unable to run due to the incompatibility provided by law between the offices of member of Parliament and mayor of a city with more than 15,000 inhabitants.
 While in office, De Luca was one of the longest tenured and most popular mayors in Italy, having been ranked first in the 2008 Governance Poll by Il Sole 24 Ore.

 Among De Luca's accomplishments as mayor of Salerno were leading provincial capitals for waste sorting (74.16% in October 2009), safety and quality of life, municipal nursery school system and social policies, and events and culture such as Luci d'Artista.
 He also promoted urban transformation featuring major names in the sector, such as Santiago Calatrava (Marina d'Arechi Village), Zaha Hadid (Stazione Marittima), Ricardo Bofill (Crescent and Piazza della Libertà), Oriol Bohigas (Municipal Urban Plan), and David Chipperfield (Cittadella Giudiziaria) that in 2015 won Salerno the Tripadvisor's "Travelers' Choice Awards Destinations on the Rise 2015" among the ten European destinations with the fastest growth in tourism.

 On 30 January 2010, De Luca announced his candidacy to become president of Campania in the 2010 Campania regional election.
 His centre-right coalition rival Stefano Caldoro, a former minister and leader of the New PSI (a party that merged into Silvio Berlusconi's The People of Freedom in 2009) won by a convincing margin, thanks to a 20% swing in favor of the centre-right coalition, which included the Union of the Centre led by Ciriaco De Mita, an influential former leader of Christian Democracy.
 In 2011, De Luca was re-elected for a fourth term as mayor of Salerno with 74.42% of votes.
 From 2013 to 2014, while mayor of Salerno, he was also Undersecretary of State at the Ministry of Infrastructure and Transportation under Prime Minister Enrico Letta, raising again the problem of incompatibility.

+In January 2026, De Luca's successor as Mayor of Salerno, Vincenzo Napoli announced he would retire early, which was seen as a move to facilitate De Luca's return to mayorship after his term as the president of the Campania region ended.
+De Luca indeed announced that he would run again for a fifth term in the elections in May.
+He was again re-elected in the first round.